International Swimming League: Non-payment boycotts

 In October 2021, following the repeated non-payment of multiple contractors, staff, and athletes, a number of athletes proposed boycotting the 2021 ISL playoffs.
 Leading up to the 2021 playoffs, the League's breaking of their contractual obligation to pay their workers and performers dated back at least to the 2020 ISL season, where multiple athletes were not paid for the entire season.
 In addition to non-payment of athletes and other workers, the ISL had already established a history of non-payment with competition venues, suppliers, and vendors across various locations, including the United Kingdom, Switzerland, and Hungary, that dated back to season one in 2019.

 Invasion of Ukraine and cancellation

 With the vast majority of the ISL's $20 million annual funding coming from Ukrainian billionaire and businessman Konstantin Grigorishin, the 2022 Russian invasion of Ukraine has caused the league to struggle even further in its finances.
 On 28 February, just days after the Russian invasion began, the ISL failed to pay its athletes due to being unable to remove funds from within Ukraine.
 On 27 March 2022, the ISL released a statement with the decision to cancel its 4th season of 2022, slated to start in July with a planned 24 competitions and $13 million prize pool for athletes.
 The statement makes no mention of funding, though explicitly states support for the Ukrainian effort.

-However, the return is deemed unlikely.
+College Swimming League

+In December 2025, the International Swimming League (ISL) backed the establishment of the College Swimming League (CSL), a new team-based collegiate competition in the United States that adopts an ISL-style match format.
+The CSL is scheduled to begin in the fall of 2026 with NCAA programs competing in head-to-head meets, and is intended to increase the commercial visibility of college swimming while creating a potential pathway toward professional competition.

+Relaunch planning (2025–)

+In December 2025, ISL leadership confirmed that the league is preparing to resume competition in 2026.
+The league plans to operate under a reshaped commercial model, expanding sponsorship and media partnerships and staging events across multiple regions including North America, Europe and Asia.
+Commissioner Ben Allen described autumn 2026 as the “ideal scenario” for a relaunch, with 2027 identified as an alternative target if required.